The White Hart – Witley.

 We were walk-ins and hadn’t made a reservation but thankfully they found room to seat us.
 However, I think reserving a table would be the way to go so as to avoid disappointment.
 As we sat down we were certainly served quickly, with water and menus to peruse.
 I should mention the broadband here is surprisingly great, being out in ‘The Sticks’, with consistent speeds above 35 MB/S.

-The decor is quirky and likeable, indeed, I love things to be a touch weird!
+The decor is, undoubtedly quirky and likeable.
+If indeed, you love things to be a touch weird!
 From our table water being served in old Gin bottles, for instance, to the plastic deer heads wearing sunglasses, I find the out of the ordinary pleasing and welcoming in these days of conformity and the absence of individuality!

-I went for a small portion (they come in 3 sizes) of the Award-Winning Jacobs Ladder Beef Rib and we had Triple Cooked Chips to share.
+I plumped for a small portion (they come in 3 sizes) of the Award-Winning Jacobs Ladder Beef Rib.
+Also, we had Triple Cooked Chips to share.

 The White Hart